tacozMacleo/repoUtils/README.md

 Added option to shorten the folder path from the output repo, by the filter.

 ### Known Bugs
- * If option 'branch' is set, it tries to apply changes from all branch to file.
+ * If option 'branch' is not set, it tries to apply changes from all branch to file.
+ * Can't Handle merged.
+Treat all commits as the same history line.
  ---

 ### TODO:
  * [x] Add Option to set program on hold, on errors, so user can fix it.
  * [x] It do not handle file diffs from the first mercurial commit.
  * [ ] Handle sub-repos.
+ * [ ] Handle Merges.
  * [ ] Add option to convert & import all branches as once.
  * [ ] Option to show/check result with a diff.
  * [ ] Done check: `diff -qr {repo} {out}`